Skip to main content

 Initial Bidโ€‹

 Notice that we initialize the contract with a 1 yoctonear bid, made from the current account id.
-This mean that, after the contract is initialized, the first bid will be placed by the contract at 10^-24 NEAR.
+This means that, after the contract is initialized, the first bid will be placed by the contract at 10^-24 NEAR.

 Learn More